gausby/operandi/README.md

 ### Each functions
-Will iterate a list of items and execute a function on each of the items.
+Will iterate a list, or an object with key-values, of items and execute a function on each of the items.
 They come in three varieties: `eachSerial`, `eachParallel`, and `eachBatch`.

 #### `eachSerial`